vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.RegistrationForm/README.md

 # Uninstall instructions

-After uninstall this package from the solution still able to see the widget on page tab in Kentico CMS please follow the below steps.
+After uninstalling this package from the solution, if you are still seeing the widget on the page tab in Kentico CMS then please follow the below steps.

-Go to Solution -> Select Bin folder -> Select the specific widget dll(Ex:Raybiztech.Kentico12.MVC.Widgets.RegistrationForm.dll) and delete
+Go to Solution -> Select Bin folder -> Select the specific widget dll(Ex:Raybiztech.Kentico12.MVC.Widgets.GoogleMap.dll) and delete
 -> Rebuild the solution